 Assess your current QA practices

-The first step toward integrating autonomous testing is the evaluation of your current QA process.
+The first step toward integrating AI testing is the evaluation of your current QA process.
 This revision should focus on identifying weak areas which next-gen testing can strengthen the most.

 But we know how hard it could be to examine the area that’s alien to you.
 For this reason, arm yourself with the following three practical frameworks: